milansurelia/flutter-of-the-year/src/content/apps/visible.md

 ---
-name: "Visible: Pacing for illness"
+name: "Visible - Pacing for illness"
 author: "Visible Health"
 description: "Activity tracking platform for illness, not fitness.
 Our mission is to help people to manage their energy-limiting illness.
 Our mobile app can be used in combination with a wearable heart rate monitor which helps people to implement an energy management strategy called pacing."
 dateLaunched: "2022-11-21"